-Entrees at Vecchia Roma (depending on the season and specials) include a gnocchi dish with tender pasta pillows in an excellent red sauce; a cannelloni plate (you have to ask for this one) that has ground beef, sweet ricotta cheese, and earthy-tasting spinach stuffed into a fresh rolled-up pasta sheet; veal livornese, which is veal in a tremendously tasty plum tomato sauce with fresh mozzarella added; a chicken breast stuffed with sweet Italian sausage and chestnuts and topped with a mild white wine sauce; an outstanding lasagna made with that same sweet ricotta cheese; a deliciously sticky and creamy risotto with chicken and mushrooms in a marsala wine sauce; an impressive veal saltimbocca in a garlic white wine sauce with plenty of mushrooms, savory prosciutto, and sides of potatoes and broccoli; a house-made ravioli dish with porcini mushrooms, asparagus, and sage in a white wine sauce that is one of the best dishes this writer has had anywhere in the Boston area; a nicely-presented linguini con vongole that is loaded with clams steamed in garlic oil and has a touch of heat from the peppers mixed into the dish; a wonderful roast pork stuffed with sausage, asiago cheese, and artichokes in a rich and hearty brown sauce; and a plate of rigatoni with ground beef and dried ricotta cheese, with fennel seeds added that make all the flavors pop out, and a similar rigatoni dish with crumbled sausage, which may be even better than the beef version.
+Entrees at Vecchia Roma (depending on the season and specials) include a gnocchi dish with tender pasta pillows in an excellent red sauce; a cannelloni plate (you have to ask for this one) that has ground beef, sweet ricotta cheese, and earthy-tasting spinach stuffed into a fresh rolled-up pasta sheet; veal livornese, which is veal in a tremendously tasty plum tomato sauce with fresh mozzarella added; a chicken breast stuffed with sweet Italian sausage and chestnuts and topped with a mild white wine sauce; an outstanding lasagna made with that same sweet ricotta cheese; a deliciously sticky and creamy risotto with chicken and mushrooms in a marsala wine sauce; a very impressive veal saltimbocca in a garlic white wine sauce with plenty of mushrooms, savory prosciutto, and sides of potatoes and broccoli; a house-made ravioli dish with porcini mushrooms, asparagus, and sage in a white wine sauce that is one of the best dishes this writer has had anywhere in the Boston area; a nicely-presented linguini con vongole that is loaded with clams steamed in garlic oil and has a touch of heat from the peppers mixed into the dish; a wonderful roast pork stuffed with sausage, asiago cheese, and artichokes in a rich and hearty brown sauce; and a plate of rigatoni with ground beef and dried ricotta cheese, with fennel seeds added that make all the flavors pop out, and a similar rigatoni dish with crumbled sausage, which may be even better than the beef version.
 And for diners who have room, the desserts at Vecchia Roma are brought in from Italy and include a positively sinful chocolate fondant (lava cake), a similarly rich bomba (which includes chocolate and vanilla ice cream), a sweet-tasting coppa pistachio, a similarly sweet coppa mascarpone with crushed macaroons and chocolate curls on top, and a very nice profiterole (cream puff).
 Finally, for those who like wine, Vecchia Roma has an extensive list that includes some good reds and whites from Italy.